N.C. Mom Gives Birth in Tractor-Trailer-Turned Hospital After Hurricane — and Chooses Best Baby Name

 Godfrey says he was concerned about any potential problems that could crop up and after McIntyre was in labor for several hours, he decided to call for backup – asking the highway patrol to send a helicopter for a local OBGYN.

-“Four or five minutes after the doctor texted me that they had lifted off, Abah was born,” says Godfrey.
+“Four or five minutes after the doctor texted me that they had lifted off, Avah was born,” says Godfrey.

 Keyana gave birth to a healthy baby girl, weighing 6 pounds 9 ounces.

-She and her boyfriend had planned on naming her Abah Jade, but made a last minute change.
+She and her boyfriend had planned on naming her Avah Jade, but made a last minute change.
 Her middle name is “Storm.”

 “When she’s older, I’ll tell her the whole story.
 Since she came during the storm, there’s a lot more meaning, there’s a pretty good story behind her name,” says McIntyre.